Clarissa Doutherd

 clarissa@pvoakland.org

 Clarissa Doutherd is the Executive Director of Parent Voices Oakland, an East Bay chapter of Parent Voices California.
-Clarissa has been a strong advocate for mothers like herself who were caught in the crosshairs of ineffective public policy.
-As a collaborative movement builder, Clarissa has forged deep partnerships with large local government agencies including the Alameda County Social Services Agency, Public Health, and Behavioral Health Services.
-After stepping into leadership as the Co-Chair on the Alameda County Early Childhood Policy Committee with First 5 of Alameda County, Clarissa led efforts to refocus the group to become a cross sector collaborative which brings together community based organizations, parents and service providers to advance innovative strategies for County-wide systems change; and works to elevate parent leadership in public policy.
-Clarissa has received the following honors: Gloria Steinem “Woman of Vision” award; East Bay Women’s Political Alliance’s “Advocate of the Year”; First 5 of Alameda County “Parent of the Year” award, an award for excellence in Human Relations from the Alameda County Human Relations Commission.
-Clarissa resides in Oakland, California with her son Xavier.
+Clarissa has been a strong advocate for mothers with young children, who like herself, were caught in the crosshairs of ineffective public policy.
+As a collaborative movement builder, and advocate for strong equitable public systems, Clarissa has forged deep partnerships with community based direct service providers, labor unions, and large local government agencies including the Alameda County Social Services Agency, Public Health, and Behavioral Health Services.
+After stepping into leadership as the Co-Chair on the Alameda County Early Childhood Policy Committee with First 5 of Alameda County, Clarissa led efforts to refocus the group to become a cross sector collaborative which brings together community based Page 5 of 8 organizations, parents and service providers to advance innovative strategies for County-wide systems change; and works to elevate parent leadership in municipal policy making.
+Clarissa was a key leader in the coalition to organize the historic Measure C win.
+Measure C is a County-wide ballot initiative, which will bring $150mi annually in new dedicated revenue for child care and pediatric health care in Alameda County for 20 years.
+The community centered campaign was captured in the documentary “Clarissa’s Battle”, which has been screened across the US and in several festivals abroad.
+Clarissa currently serves on the Alameda County First 5 Commission, as a co-chair with SEIU 1021 on the Oakland Progressive Alliance; and sat for 6 years as a steering committee member on the Alameda County Early Care and Education Planning Council.
+Clarissa has received the following honors: Gloria Steinem “Woman of Vision” award; East Bay Women’s Political Alliance’s “Advocate of the Year”; First 5 of Alameda County “Parent of the Year” award, the excellence in Human Relations Award from the Alameda County Human Relations Commission, the Martin Luther King “In the Name of Love” civic honoree by the Living Jazz Project, and was a Sólis Policy Institute Fellow for the California Women’s Foundation, and Ascend at Aspen Institute Fellow.
+Clarissa resides in Oakland, California with her son Xavier who is now in high school.

 Alia Phelps